phreeza/manuscript_axon_potentials/doc/manuscript.md

 expected $r^{-2}$ scaling for distances larger than the extent of the bifurcation zone ($\gtrsim 1$\ mm).

-Comparing the response from the bifurcating axon bundle to the non-bifurcating control condition (dashed line in [@fig:distscaling]A), one can see that for short distances (< 1\ mm), the response of the bifurcating case is a factor 10 larger than the control.
-This is simply due to the fact that at these distances the response is due to the local fibers, of which there are 10 times more in the bifurcating case close to
+Comparing the responses of the bifurcating axon bundle and the non-bifurcating control condition (full and dashed lines in [@fig:distscaling]A), we saw that for short distances (< 1\ mm) the response of the bifurcating case was a factor 10 larger than the control.
+At these distances the response was due to the local fibers, of which there are 10 times more in the bifurcating case.
-$z = 0$\ µm.
-At distances larger than 1\ mm, we observed that the distance scaling was $r^{-2}$, meaning that there was a non-zero dipole moment in the control condition, too.
-(A vanishing dipole moment would have implied a slope steeper than $r^{-2}$.)
-Comparing the control to the bifurcating case, we observed that the response in the bifurcating case is larger than the control by a factor greater than 10.
+At distances larger than 1\ mm, we observed that the distance scaling was proportional to $r^{-2}$, meaning that there was a dipole moment in both conditions (a vanishing dipole moment would have implied a slope steeper than $r^{-2}$).
+Interestingly, for distances larger than 1\ mm the response in the bifurcating case exceeded the control by a factor 20.
 We thus concluded that at low frequencies, the bifurcation zone contributes supralinearly to the dipole moment.